Answer a few simple questions to make your document in minutes

 The cost of meeting and hiring the average lawyer could total a few hundred dollars or thousands.
 If you have decided to draft your free document with Rocket Lawyer, you can take in these instructions.
 Once you have created your contract, you may also find it helpful to submit it for review by a lawyer in our nationwide network of attorneys.

 Having a professional double-check your agreement can take a lot of time if you try to do it on your own.
 An easier approach worth consideration is to get help via attorney services at Rocket Lawyer.
 Rocket Lawyer members have the ability to request a contract review from an On Call attorney with relevant experience or ask additional questions.
-When it comes to managing your rentals, you can work confidently knowing that Rocket Lawyer is here by your side.
+When it comes to managing your rentals, you can Work Confidently™ knowing that Rocket Lawyer is here by your side.

 Attached to each Parking Space Lease, there's a checklist of suggested steps you can take to finalize your document.
-You are encouraged to take any of the following actions related to your contract: editing it, adding digital signatures with RocketSign®, printing it, and downloading it.
+You are encouraged to take any of the following actions related to your contract: editing it, adding electronic signatures with RocketSign®, printing it, and downloading it.
 Most importantly, you should ensure that the car owner has copies of your final agreement.
 Also, feel free to take a look at our larger collection of additional contracts and documents.

 If you own the property, likely.
 If you are renting or part of a homeowners association, there may be rules against it.
 Conversely, if you are a renter and do not have a parking agreement included with your lease, it may be possible for your landlord to rent out what you thought was your parking space.